DNA ‘fingerprints’ are signature pieces of DNA that are specific to an individual, and therefore, can be used to identify a person.

 DNA Fingerprinting | Genetics | Biology | FuseSchool

 Nearly every cell in the human body contains DNA.
 While almost all of the human DNA sequence is identical to every other person on the planet, 0.1% of it is unique to the individual.
 This 0.1% equates to roughly three million base pairs and the unique patterns amongst these base pairs distinguish an individual from another.

-In 1980, minisatellites were first discovered, these are short sequences of repetitive DNA which vary greatly between individuals, differences in short 10-60 base pairs long sequences has subsequently formed the basis of DNA fingerprinting.
+In 1980, minisatellites were first discovered, these are short sequences of repetitive DNA that vary greatly between individuals, differences in short 10-60 base pairs long sequences have subsequently formed the basis of DNA fingerprinting.

 How DNA fingerprinting works

 To implement DNA fingerprinting, a sample of DNA is required, which can be provided in the form of blood, cheek swabs, saliva, other bodily fluids, and sometimes hair.